Instructions Reference

 XML — the default.
 Produces well-formed XML with proper escaping:

-<xsl:output method="xml" indent="yes" encoding="utf-8"/>HTML — produces HTML-compatible output.
-Self-closing tags are not used for void elements, boolean attributes are minimized, and entity references follow HTML rules:
+HTML — produces HTML-compatible output.
+Self-closing elements are not used for void elements.
+Boolean attributes are minimized.
+Entity references follow HTML rules:

 -